Engage and Retain Employees With the Stay InterviewNovember 21, 2022

 - The employee mentioned a desire for more transparency, better communication, or a stronger connection to the organization itself.
-Community centralizes accurate and timely company information while providing meaningful collaboration, including groups around common interests.
+A social collaboration hub centralizes accurate and timely company information while providing meaningful collaboration, including groups around common interests.

 - The employee asked for a better method of tracking than goals.
 Performance management tools let them define, develop, and manage individual objectives with their managers while tracking progress.

 - The employee requested a user-friendly, interactive way to document their takeaways of their stay interview and other meetings and milestones at work.
-Journals let employees document their thoughts throughout their entire employee lifecycle.
+Self-reflection tools like Journals let employees document their thoughts throughout their entire employee lifecycle.

 - The employee said they’d like more quick ways to provide feedback.
-Surveys can empower employees in this situation.
+Employee surveys can empower employees in this situation.